it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.5
 - Limit the Use and Storage of Sensitive Data - Conduct an evaluation to ensure that sensitive data is not being unnecessarily transported or stored.
 Where possible, use tokenization to reduce data exposure risks.

+[AMW: reword this one to require data is not stored or transmitted when it doesn't have to be]

 >

 Applies to: All components